Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Results

-To understand what aspect of model training might lead to entanglement, we compared pre-trained only (base) and instruction-tuned variants of Qwen2.5 7B, Gemma-2 9B, and Mistral-Small 24B models on MoralGrammar68 and MoralEconomic68.
-Because base models demonstrate poor performance on Likert scale tasks, we used only the activation projection method described in Section 2.3.
-Both pre-trained only and instruct-tuned variants showed significant correlations between moral and grammatical projections of the MoralGrammar68 stimuli, and between moral and economic projections of MoralEconomic68 stimuli (\cref{figure_4}).
-In Qwen2.5 7B, the middle layers that demonstrated de-correlation in our ablation experiments (layers 16–19) were statistically indistinguishable between pre-trained only and instruct-tuned variants using Steiger's z-test (MoralGrammar68 $l^{16}$: $\Delta r = .09$, $z = 0.79$, $p > .05$; MoralEconomic68 $l^{18}$: $\Delta r = .05$, $z = 0.67$, $p > .05$; \cref{figure_4}).
-In contrast, Gemma-2 9B and Mistral-Small 24B showed a different pattern (\cref{figure_s8}).
-Although both pre-trained only and instruction-tuned variants exhibited significant cross-domain correlations, the magnitude of these correlations differed significantly between variants for Gemma-2 9B (MoralGrammar68 $l^{23}$: $\Delta r = .15$, $z = 3.46$, $p < .001$; MoralEconomic68 $l^{24}$: $\Delta r = .58$, $z = 5.00$, $p < .001$) and Mistral-Small 24B (MoralGrammar68 $l^{21}$: $\Delta r = 1.07$, $z = 8.15$, $p < .001$; MoralEconomic68 $l^{18}$: $\Delta r = 1.31$, $z = 7.58$, $p < .001$).
-These results suggest that pre-training alone produces evidence of entangled representations, prior to instruction-tuning.
+To understand what aspect of model training might lead to entanglement in activation geometry, we compared pre-trained only (base) and instruction-tuned variants of Qwen2.5 7B, Gemma-2 9B, and Mistral-Small 24B models on MoralGrammar68 and MoralEconomic68.
+Both pre-trained only and instruct-tuned variants showed significant correlations between moral and grammatical projections of the MoralGrammar68 stimuli, and between moral and economic projections of MoralEconomic68 stimuli.
+Details are reported in Appendix H.